Beasley Broadcast Group (NASDAQ:BBGI) Issues Quarterly Earnings Results

 Beasley Broadcast Group (NASDAQ:BBGI – Get Free Report) issued its earnings results on Monday.
-The company reported ($0.01) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.03) by $0.02, Yahoo Finance reports.
-The company had revenue of $60.44 million for the quarter, compared to analyst estimates of $60.80 million.
+The company reported ($0.01) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.03) by $0.02, Yahoo Finance reports.
 Beasley Broadcast Group had a negative return on equity of 2.24% and a negative net margin of 29.37%.
-During the same period in the prior year, the firm earned ($0.08) earnings per share.
+The business had revenue of $60.44 million during the quarter, compared to analysts’ expectations of $60.80 million.
+During the same quarter in the previous year, the business earned ($0.08) EPS.

 Beasley Broadcast Group Stock Down 2.5 %

-Separately, StockNews.com started coverage on shares of Beasley Broadcast Group in a report on Wednesday.
+Separately, StockNews.com initiated coverage on shares of Beasley Broadcast Group in a research note on Wednesday.
 They issued a “hold” rating on the stock.

 Beasley Broadcast Group, Inc, a multi-platform media company, owns and operates radio stations in the United States.
 The company offers local and national advertisers integrated marketing solutions across audio, digital, and event platforms.
 It operates Houston Outlaws, an esports team that competes in the Overwatch League; and an esports team that competes in the Rocket League.